edwinekyang/srpms/docs/meetings.md

     - Decouple client and server
     - Data is not tight to method
     - Can handle multiple type of code (i.e. can have different client design)
-    - Good for future extension/maintenance
+    - Good for future extension/maintenancel

+## Aug 22
+- Double check with Peter about the MVP's scope
+- Ask about suggestion for the final presentation
+- Schedule release 2 & 3 tomorrow

 # Sprint meetings